TimothyAhong/Uken-Hackathon-2012/README.md

 <pre>
 $ curl https://install.meteor.com | sh
 </pre>
-2. Download the source
+2. Download the Dominotion source
-3. Navigate to the folder and run
+3. Navigate to the folder and you can run the server locally (connect via http://localhost:3000/) with the following command
 <pre>
 $ meteor
 </pre>